rhjacobsen/CN_workshops/Workshops/4/README.md

 > ##### Challenge 4.4
 > For the same reasons as "Node 1" could not ping eth0 of "Router 1" before we added a default route, "Router 1" cannot reach eth1 of "Router 2".
 Is it reasonable to solve this problem by adding a default gateway?
+Explain your answer.
 > ```
 >
 >